The Guide to Working with a Financial Advisor

 My name is Will Hicks.
 I started my career in finance over three decades ago on Wall Street, in 1986, where I went on to be voted an “All-Star Analyst” by the Wall Street Journal.* Since 2003, I’ve been living in the Seattle area, which is where I founded Sapling Wealth Management, an independent, boutique investment firm specializing in financial advisory services.
 I’ve been in a wide range of sectors in the industry, and I have a thorough understanding of the hopes and fears that people associate with financial advisors.

-Honestly, the best way to determine whether an adviser may be right for you is to schedule a consultation.
+Honestly, the best way to determine whether an advisor may be right for you is to schedule a consultation.
 Most advisors offer a first consult for free; this will give you a good start toward understanding whether a relationship with them will be beneficial.

-To help you clarify your understanding of investment advisers at a general level, though, I’ve compiled answers to many of the most frequently asked questions I receive.
+To help you clarify your understanding of investment advisors at a general level, though, I’ve compiled answers to many of the most frequently asked questions I receive.
 They’re all covered here.
 We’ll look at questions like:

-- What is a financial adviser?
+- What is a financial advisor?

-- What does a financial adviser do?
+- What does a financial advisor do?

-- Is a financial adviser worth it?
+- Is a financial advisor worth it?

 - What questions should you ask yourself?

 - What is working with a financial advisor like?